es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

     $ python uploadMultiConfigS15.py

 This uploads the s15 bitfile.
+In the next section the control manager is explained.
+The python script executes the case 'F' in the control manager.
+So you don't have to write the character 'F' because it is automatically done in the python script, you use for your uploading.

 After processing the last output should be "ready to proceed with uart".
 Make sure you use python version 3 instead of python version 2.

-## Use of different elasticnode middleware functions in controlmanager
+## Use of different functions in controlmanager for testing the elasticnode middleware

-With our example [main.c](../app/main.c) you can use different functions of the elasticnode after uploading the bitfile.
+With our example [main.c](../app/main.c) you can do different testings of the elasticnode after uploading the bitfile.
 They are briefly described in the [README.md](../README.md) in the library "controlmanager".
 For using this functions run and build the main like explained in the last section.
 After that run